readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 - Who implemented the switchers?
 - When will the switch fail?

-Being able to answer the questions above would already solve a lot of BaneNOR’s challenges.
+Being able to answer the questions above would already solve a lot of Bane NOR’s challenges.
 Having a goal of answering all the questions above within the scope of the hackfest, could get comprehensive.
 We decided that we would make a decision on what to work on during the start of the hackfest.

 For now, being able to define the objectives, identifying the data source and understanding the data; was good enough to kick off the hackfest.

 ### Hackfest kick off

 Having conducted a successful data day, we set off to start the hackfest.
-We revised the current approach that BaneNOR conducts and identified that the [predictive maintenance for an aerospace experiment in AMLS would be a suitable scenario to replicate](https://gallery.cortanaintelligence.com/Solution/Predictive-Maintenance-for-Aerospace-4).
-This is because BaneNOR would like to calculate the remaining useful life in days (RUL) of the switches, which is based on a regression analysis.
+We revised the current approach that Bane NOR conducts and identified that the [predictive maintenance for an aerospace experiment in AMLS would be a suitable scenario to replicate](https://gallery.cortanaintelligence.com/Solution/Predictive-Maintenance-for-Aerospace-4).
+This is because Bane NOR would like to calculate the remaining useful life in days (RUL) of the switches, which is based on a regression analysis.
 Before substituting the data from the sample with our own, we decided to look at other approaches that might give us other information from what we have to work with, which we didn’t know from before.

 On Sunday (one day prior to the hackfest), a switch actually broke down on the Central station in Oslo.
 We pulled the same switch up on the monitor within the current system and verified that there is data before failure.
 We found this switch interesting in particular since it had been working for a long time and just recently failed.
 We decided to focus on this switch to see if we could produce some new information from the data we already had.